What is First Aid?

 At this stage, it should be determined whether professional medical help should be called.

 If the injured person is injured, apply a dressing to the injured person beforehand.

-If the injured person has lost consciousness, immediately call for help by calling 999 or 112.
+If the affected person has lost consciousness, call for help immediately by calling the 999 or 112.